-Note: 'other entity' referred to in clause 13.1(a) includes, for example, an auditor appointed by the Department.
+Note: 'other entity' referred to in clause 13.1(a)(ii) includes, for example, an auditor appointed by the Department.

-- 13.2 For the day to day management of, and communication under, this Deed, the Department and the Provider must respectively nominate a Provider Lead and a Contact Person for the Term of this Deed, and Notify the other Party as soon as practicable of any change to the details of the individuals occupying those positions. - 13.3 The Provider must provide all reasonable assistance to the Commonwealth in relation to the Social Security Appeals Process including ensuring the availability of its Personnel, agents and Subcontractors to appear at hearings (including appeals to any court or tribunal) and to provide witness or other statements as required by the Department. - 13.4 The Provider must notify Services Australia of any change in the circumstances of a Participant that impacts on their Income Support Payments, and do so within five Business Days, of becoming aware of the change in circumstances. - 13.5 The Provider must respond within five Business Days to any request for information by Services Australia or the Department about any change in circumstances referred to in clause 13.4.
+13.2 For the day to day management of, and communication under, this Deed, the Department and the Provider must respectively nominate a Provider Lead and a Contact Person for the Term of this Deed, and Notify the other Party as soon as practicable of any change to the details of the individuals occupying those positions.

+- (a) provide all reasonable assistance to the Commonwealth in relation to the Social Security Appeals Process; and - (b) respond, within five Business Days, to any request for information by Services Australia or the Department in relation to the Social Security Appeals Process.